rivaldorodrigues/code-kata/README.md

 1. Kata setup ✅
 2. Domain definition ✅
-3. Create a function to calculate the factorial
+3. Create a function to calculate the factorial ✅
+4. Calculate the factorial of 1 ✅

 ### Utility